michaelgainford/michaelgainford.github.io/README.md

 ## About Me

   Hi! 👋🏻 My name is Michael.
-I am a front-end developer with a passion for creating beautiful and functional websites and generally just writing code.
+I am a Frontend Developer with a passion for creating beautiful and functional websites and generally just writing code.
 I have experience with HTML, CSS, JavaScript, React, and Next.js (as well as other languages).
 I am always looking to learn new things and improve my skills and am combining passions of mine with latest coding technologies to create something special.
 So, grab a ☕, get comfortable in your 🪑 and let's go! 🚀

 ## Overview